acconeer/acconeer-python-exploration/docs/evk_setup/raspberry.rst

 * Assemble your evaluation kit
 * Set up your Raspberry Pi
 * Load the Acconeer Raspberry Pi SDK onto your Raspberry Pi
-* Run the streaming server application on your Raspberry Pi
+* Run the exploration server application on your Raspberry Pi

 For a single sensor setup, we recommend plugging the sensor into port 1 for simplicity's sake.